Physician Assistant Studies, M.P.A.S.

 During the 28 months in the M.P.A.S. program students take a variety of classes, some of which include: anatomy, medical physiology, interprofessional education, clinical problem solving, clinical medicine and application, pathophysiology, pharmacology, professionalism, simulation, and evidence-based medicine.

-PAs are employed in a wide variety of settings including:
+PAs are employed in a wide variety of health care settings including, but not limited to:

 - Family practice